dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/05-advanced-ai.md

 > [!TIP]
 > RAG is the single most effective way for Instructional Designers to eliminate AI hallucinations.
 It forces the AI to "cite its sources" from your approved materials.

+### RAG vs. Fine-Tuning: The ID's Choice
+In 2025, IDs often ask if they should "Fine-Tune" a model on their data instead of using RAG.
+*   **Use RAG when**: You need **factual accuracy**.
+If your content changes weekly (e.g., software updates), RAG is superior because you just swap the PDF in the "shell."
+*   **Use Fine-Tuning when**: You need a specific **style or specialized vocabulary**.
+If you want the AI to write exactly like your company’s unique pedagogical voice or understand highly specialized medical jargon, fine-tuning helps the model "speak the language."

 ## 2. Agentic Workflows: The Power of Delegation

 In a standard workflow, you give a prompt and get a response.
 In an **Agentic Workflow**, you give a goal, and the AI works in a loop to figure out how to achieve it (Ng, 2024).